 Why is it important to stop finger counting?

-Many parents have a big issue that only get worse as their kids grow older: finger counting.
+Many teachers have a big issue that only get worse as their students grow older: finger counting.
 While it's okay in the younger years and usually gets ignored until later on in high school, finger counting can have a massive impact on your child's maths ability.
 Being aware of the issue of finger counting early on will save you many tears and frustration as your kids get older!

 In this article, we will be discussing what finger counting is, why it doesn't work when learning maths, and what you can do about it.